Joyan9/Delivery-Time-Crisis-Analysis/README.md

 # Blinkit Delivery Time Crisis - Root Cause Analysis Project

+ Blinkit, is an Indian quick-commerce company.
+Blinkit's core value proposition is built on speed.
+The 10-minute delivery guarantee is not just a marketing tag, it is the primary defensive moat against other quick-commerce competitors.

 ## 📦 Project Overview

-This is a realistic dataset for practicing **root cause analysis** in a high-stakes business scenario.
-You are analyzing a delivery time crisis at Blinkit, where the platform-wide average delivery time has surged from 9 minutes to 14+ minutes.
+This project includes a **root cause analysis** in a simulated high-stakes business scenario.
+My job was to analyze a delivery time crisis at Blinkit, where the platform-wide average delivery time has surged from 9 minutes to 14+ minutes.

-## 🎯 Your Mission
+## 🎯 Mission Goals

 Leadership is divided on the solution:
 - **COO**: "Hire 1,000 more riders immediately"
 - **CMO**: "Pause all marketing until fixed"
 - **CTO**: "It's just seasonal rain, it will pass"

-**Your job**: Find the ground truth using data, not opinions.
+**My job**: Find the ground truth using data, not opinions.

 ---